A Framework for Supervised Heterogeneous Transfer Learning using Dynamic Distribution Adaptation and Manifold Regularization: Experiments

-The next 5 rows of Table~\ref{tab:oc_ng_vlsc_detail_accuracy} presents the performances of the techniques of 5 combinations of SDD and TDD that are created from the NG dataset.
-The best performances are indicated with bold values.
-The table shows that TLF performs the best in all combinations.

-We present the performances of the techniques of 20 combinations of SDD and TDD that are created from the VLSC dataset in the last 21 rows of Table~\ref{tab:oc_ng_vlsc_detail_accuracy}.
-For VLSC dataset, TLF performs the best in 15 (out of 20) cases.
-For the remaining 5 cases, TLF performs the second best.
-However, in terms of average performance (as shown in the last row of the table), TLF outperforms existing techniques.

-Table~\ref{tab:rt_mu_coil_detail_accuracy} presents the classification accuracies of TLF and the existing methods on Reuters-215782 (RT), MNIST+USPS (MU) and COIL datasets.
-For RT dataset, we present the performances of the techniques of 3 combinations of SDD and TDD in the top 3 rows of the table.
-Bold values in the table indicate that TLF performs the best in all combinations.
-For each method, we also calculate the average classification accuracy from the classification accuracies of 3 combinations as shown in the 4-th row of the table.
-The average classification accuracy of TLF is 0.615.
-The experimental results clearly indicate that TLF outperforms other methods on RT dataset.

-The next 13 rows of Table~\ref{tab:rt_mu_coil_detail_accuracy} presents the performances of the techniques of 12 combinations of SDD and TDD that are created from the NG dataset.
-The best performances are indicated with bold values.
-The table shows that TLF performs the best in all combinations.
-We also present the performances of the techniques of 12 combinations of SDD and TDD that are created from the COIL dataset in the last 13 rows of Table~\ref{tab:rt_mu_coil_detail_accuracy}.
-For COIL dataset, TLF outperforms all existing techniques in all combinations.

-We present the average classification accuracies (see Table~\ref{tab:overall_accuracy}) of the TLF and existing techniques on all datasets.
+Similar to PIE and OC datasets, for the remaining five datasets TLF achieves higher classification accuracies than existing techniques.
+Due to space limitation, we present the average classification accuracies (see Table~\ref{tab:overall_accuracy}) of the TLF and existing techniques on all datasets.
 Bold values in the tables indicate the best results.
-From Table~\ref{tab:overall_accuracy}, we can see that TLF outperforms the other techniques in terms of classification accuracy for all datasets.
+From Table~\ref{tab:overall_accuracy}, we can see that TLF outperforms the other techniques in terms of overall average classification accuracy for all datasets in MTDS scenario.